LunCoSim/lunco-sim/README.md

 5. Realistic technologies, physics and enviroment.
 E.g. you have to extract ~30-50 of different raw resources to build a satellite like Aluminum, Copper.

 ## How to run
-The game is at it's early stage and there are no binary builds yet.

-However you can run the game using Godot:
 1. Clone this repo
 2. Install [Godot 3.4.4](https://downloads.tuxfamily.org/godotengine/3.4.4/) for your platform
 3. Run project by clocking on "project.godot" in "game" folder